 There are 6 rest camps in Etosha National Park - Okaukuejo (south), Halali (central), Namutoni (east), Dolomite (west), Olifantsrus (north west) and Onkoshi Camp (rim of Etosha Salt Pan).
 Each camp has something different to offer in a remarkable setting.

 Visitors can embark on guided day and night game drives with park rangers as well as following their own self-drive itinerary on the network of well-marked roads.

-On a Namibia safari, huge herds of game in particular Elephant, Giraffe and Zebra as well as many thousands of Springbok can be seen.
+On a Namibia safari in Etosha National Park, huge herds of game in particular Elephant, Giraffe and Zebra as well as many thousands of Springbok can be seen.
 There are high concentrations of Lion in Etosha amongst other animals such as Blue Wildebeest and Hyena.

 The Etosha Salt Pan is fringed with natural springs and together with the various waterholes, act like a magnets for thirsty game especially as the dry season progresses.
 The Pan occasionally fills with water in the rainy season undergoing a stunning transformation - much to the delight of wetland bird species.